fulcrumapp/fulcrum-expressions/README.md

-## Fulcrum Calculated Field
+## Fulcrum Expressions

-This implements the runtime for calculated fields in Fulcrum.
+This implements the runtime for javascript expressions in Fulcrum.

 ### Build